Allegra9/WeeDrop/README.md

 rake db:migrate db:seed

-This will run the migrations and seed your database with the data that is in the seeds.rb file.
+This will run the migrations and seed your database with the data from the seeds.rb file.

 Then run:
 rails s
 to get the server running and go to:

-localhost:3000
-in your browser (let me guess you're using Crome).
+localhost:3000  in your browser

 Have fun!
-Shop 'till WeeDrop!
+Shop 'til WeeDrop!

 To protect the database from bad data, this application has strict validations, i.e., we are using: